sns-sdks/python-facebook/README.rst

 You can see the docs `access-token`_ to get more information.

-If you get user access token by authorize.
+If you want to get user access token by authorize.
 You can follows the docs `authorization-manually`_ to initial the api.

 If you just want to use app access token to get some public data.
 You can initial an api as follows::